spiermar/d3-flame-graph/README.md

 <a name="transitionDuration" href="#transitionDuration">#</a> flamegraph.<b>transitionDuration</b>(<i>[duration]</i>)

 Specifies transition duration in milliseconds.
 The default duration is 750ms.
-If <i>duration</i> is not specified, returns the flame graph object.
+If <i>duration</i> is not specified, returns the current transition duration.

 See [d3.duration](https://github.com/mbostock/d3/wiki/Transitions#duration).